artfin/PES-Fitting-MSA/README.md

 The `DATASET` block describes the pipeline of PIPs preparation:
 * `ORDER`:                  maximum order of PIP [no default; available: 3, 4, 5]
-* `SYMMETRY`:               permutational symmetry of the molecular system; see more below [default: 4 2 1, available: 4 2 1]
+* `SYMMETRY`:               permutational symmetry of the molecular system; see more below [default: 4 2 1; available: 4 2 1]
 * `TYPE`:                   selects files with configurations & intermolecular energies to be fitted [no default; available: RIGID, NONRIGID, NONRIGID-CLIP]
 * `INTRAMOLECULAR_TO_ZERO`: whether to set to zero interfragment Morse variables [default: False]
 * `PURIFY`:                 whether to purify the set of PIPs, see more below [default: False]

 For now, only the complex CH4-N2 is explored.
 The permutational group for the complex can be represented as S4 x S2 x S1 or, in short, "4 2 1".
-Here we arrange the atoms in the following order: H H H H N N C. The keyword `TYPE: RIGID` triggers the code to parse configurations from the hardcoded files, which contain energies obtained within rigid-rotor approximation.
-Keywords `INTRAMOLECULAR_TO_ZERO` and `PURIFY` specify the subset of the complete basis set of PIPs.
-Setting `INTRAMOLECULAR_TO_ZERO` to `True` allows us to use only those polynomials that contain interfragment coordinates (so-called intermolecular basis set).
+Here we arrange the atoms in the following order: H H H H N N C. The keyword `TYPE: RIGID` triggers the code to parse configurations from the hardcoded list of files, which contain energies corresponding to equilibrium geometries of both moieties.
+Keywords `INTRAMOLECULAR_TO_ZERO` and `PURIFY` specify the subset of the complete basis set of PIPs that will be used for model training.
+Setting `INTRAMOLECULAR_TO_ZERO` to `True` allows us to use only those polynomials that contain interfragment coordinates.
 Through the keyword `PURIFY,` a user can trigger the purification of the basis set of PIPs (see, e.g., [review](https://doi.org/10.1146/annurev-physchem-050317-021139)).
 The latter is an essential step to improve the precision of the PES  in the long-range.
 In the purified basis set, we eliminate those polynomials that do not contain interfragment variables.
 As a result, we obtain a separable basis set, meaning that each polynomial is guaranteed to vanish in the long-range.